JoyZine

 swamp (one's) cheque—spend one's entire earnings on alcohol.

-swamp orchidswamp orchidPhauis tankarvilliae, grows in Northern New South Wales and in Queensland, but unfortunately for the plant it grows in low-lying sandy, swampy, coastal land, and it's habitat has mostly been cleared for sugarcane and other agricultural purposes.
+swamp orchidPhauis tankarvilliae, grows in Northern New South Wales and in Queensland, but unfortunately for the plant it grows in low-lying sandy, swampy, coastal land, and it's habitat has mostly been cleared for sugarcane and other agricultural purposes.
 Phauis has also been heavily collected by orchid fanciers.
 It is now rare and endangered, rarely seen in the wild, and totally protected.
 It was one of Australia's earliest recorded plant species, and was introduced into England in 1778 by Sir Joseph Banks.
 One of the more interesting things about Phaius is that in south Queensland all the the flowers on the spike open at the same time, and when pollinated, die.
 In Central Queensland half the flowers open first, and when pollinated, the next half open.
 In North Queensland the flowers seem to open one at a time.
 Flowers in September and November.

 swamp paperbark—1.
 Melaleuca ericifolia, an evergreen tree of shrubby habit, native to coastal areas of mainland Australia and Tasmania.
 Characterised by white bark that peels off in strips as the tree grows; dark green, needle-like leaves on wispy branches; and creamy white flowers that resemble small bottle brushes.
 The nectar of swamp paperbark is an important food-source for local native insects and birds.
 2. Melaleuca quinquinervia, a tall tree common in areas of coastal swamp, having papery bark that can be stripped off in sheets without damaging the tree.
 White flowers appear in terminal spikes, between February and May.
 This was once an important resources for Aborigines, principally for the construction of shelters.
 Also known as broadleaf paperbark.

-swamp parrotswamp parrotPezoporus wallicus, a ground parrot to 30cm, including a 20cm tail.
+swamp parrotPezoporus wallicus, a ground parrot to 30cm, including a 20cm tail.
 This parrot is terrestrial and largely nocturnal, also shy and elusive.
 Toward nightfall it becomes active and commences calling, fluttering above the vegetation.
 The breeding season lasts from September to December.
 The nest is a shallow excavation in the soil, lined with chewed stalks or leaves.
 Nests are generally situated at the base of a tussock or small bush and are always well-hidden by surrounding vegetation.
 The normal clutch comprises three to four eggs.
 Found in coastal and montane heathlands.
 Only known to be resident in floristically diverse heathlands that have not been burnt for at least 15 years, though may sometimes forage in adjacent areas that have not been burnt for at least six years.
 Relatively isolated small groups occurring from about Noosa in Queensland, through New South Wales and Victoria to South Australia.
 It also occurs in Tasmania, some islands of the Bass Strait and along the south coast of Western Australia, where it has been recorded from Fitzgerald River National Park and Cape Arid National Park.
 The western subspecies, numbering fewer than 450 birds divided between two populations in south-west Western Australia, is highly threatened.
 Previous geographic spread: as present, but continuous along the coastal distribution rather than the fragmented habitat that is now available.
 The western subspecies formerly ranged further north.

 swamp peppermintEucalyptus rodwayi is a Tasmanian swamp gum related to E. aggregata of the mainland, this medium tree has a dense crown of dark green leaves and tolerates poor drainage.
 It has grey-brown bark and holds its lower limbs well.
 It is one of the very hardiest swamp gums.

-swamp she-oakswamp she-oakCasuarina glauca, a tree that grows in saline soils and other sites inhospitable to many other trees.
+swamp she-oakCasuarina glauca, a tree that grows in saline soils and other sites inhospitable to many other trees.
 This casuarina has been planted in agro-forestry systems primarily as a windbreak but also in woodlots for fuel wood and reserve fodder.
 The trunk is often killed by salt water but is easily able to regenerate by root-suckering.
 The main trunk is often buttressed and fluted, and the tree generally grows to 10-15m in height.
 Swamp she-oak is the most common casuarina of the Boondall wetlands in Queensland.

 swamp starflowerCalytrix breviseta ssp. breviseta, an erect or spreading shrub that can grow up to 40cm high.
 The leaves are widely spaced, linear to narrowly elliptic, 2mm to 10mm long and are arranged alternately along the stem.
 The swamp starflower is listed as Endangered under the Commonwealth Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 The main threats are weed invasion, firebreak maintenance, rabbits, inappropriate fire regimes, hydrological change including salinisation, rubbish dumping, grazing and trampling by horses, and dieback disease.